-In the first quarter of fiscal 2010, we issued \$1.5 billion in senior unsecured notes.
+We have \$1.5 billion in senior unsecured notes outstanding.
 We also have a \$1.0 billion revolving credit facility, which is currently undrawn.
-Although we have no current plans to request any advances under this credit facility, we may use the proceeds of any future borrowing for general corporate purposes, or for future acquisitions or expansion of our business.

 This debt may adversely affect our financial condition and future financial results by, among other things: